aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

 ## How do I know which field of CS would be best for me?

 *   What sorts of things do you like?
-    *   If you like breaking/fixing things, go into cybersecurity
+    *   If you like **breaking/fixing** things, go into cybersecurity
-    *   If you like making things happen in the real world, go into robotics or embedded programming
+    *   If you like making things happen in the **real world**, go into robotics or embedded programming
-    *   If you need validation from others, go into web development
+    *   If you need **validation** from others, go into web development
-    *   If you don't mind being an unsung hero, look into systems programming, data science
+    *   If you don't mind being an **unsung hero**, look into systems programming, data science
-    *   If you want to be on the cutting edge, AI and machine learning is looking promising right now
+    *   If you want to be on the **cutting edge**, AI and machine learning is looking promising right now
-    *   If you like molding young minds, look into CS education
+    *   If you want to **mold young minds**, look into CS education
-*   Take some classes in different areas
+*   While you are here, take classes in different areas, even if you don't think they look interesting
-    *   Graduating seniors often tell me that they took an undesired class because of a scheduling conflict, and it ended up being their favorite class of all
+    *   Graduating seniors often tell me that they took an undesired class because of a scheduling conflict, and it ended up being their favorite class

 ## What classes would you recommend as most useful/interesting?